blkfltchr/troutlakeholdings-com-2.0/blog/2022-07-27-holding-company-examples.md

 Our aim is to build companies that share the [characteristics of the best types of business](/blog/the-best-businesses).

 - Hybrid art gallery 📈
-- Productized management consulting for luxury retailers 🏁
+- Management consulting for high-ticket sales orgs 🏁
-- Wedding vendor database 💡
+- Wedding vendor database 🔮
-- Digital marketing agency for online SMBs 🔮
-- Portfolio of SFHs and short-term rentals 🔮
-- Commercial / residential mixed use downtown bulding 🔮
 - Concert hall and wedding venue 🔮
 - Y Combinator for musicians 🔮